-- 1. Referral for medical or other professional services necessary for the rehabilitation of children with communication or oropharyngeal disorders and delays in development of communication skills; and - 2.
-Rehabilitation or prevention of communication or oropharyngeal disorders and delays in development of communication skills.
+- Referral for medical or other professional services necessary for the rehabilitation of children with communication or oropharyngeal disorders and delays in development of communication skills; and - Provision of services for the rehabilitation or prevention of communication or oropharyngeal disorders and delays in development of communication skills.

-Speech pathology services must be provided by, or under, the direction of a licensed speech pathologist, and in accordance with the licensing standards of the Louisiana Board of Examiners for Speech-Language Pathology and Audiology (LBESPA).
+Speech pathology services must be provided by or under the direction of a licensed speech pathologist in accordance with the licensing standards of the Louisiana Board of Examiners for Speech-Language Pathology and Audiology (LBESPA).
 For additional information, refer to La.
 R.S.
 37:2650 - R.S.
 37:2666.